Cherneka Johnson: Professional career

 Johnson became a two-time world champion when she defeated the previously unbeaten WBA female bantamweight World title holder Nina Hughes at the RAC Arena in Perth, Australia, on 12 May 2024 by majority decision.
 The victory was marred by confusion when ring announcer Dan Hennessey initially declared Hughes the winner before correcting himself and announcing Johnson as the victor.

 In the aftermath, the WBA made Hughes the mandatory challenger for the title and a rematch was scheduled to take place in Sydney, Australia, on 22 March 2025.
 Johnson won by stoppage in the seventh round.

 In her sixth consecutive world title fight, Johnson faced Shurretta Metcalf for the undisputed female bantamweight title on 11 July 2025, at Madison Square Garden in New York.
 She won by stoppage in the ninth round.

-Johnson is scheduled to defend her undisputed bantamweight title against Amanda Galle on 14 November 25 in Miami.
+Johnson was scheduled to make the first defense of her undisputed title against Amanda Galle at the Kaseya Center on the undercard of the Jake Paul vs. Gervonta Davis fight on 14 November 2025.
+However, the event was cancelled less than two weeks before it was set to take place due Davis' legal issues.
+The contest was rescheduled to take place at the same venue on 19 December 2025 as part of the undercard of the Jake Paul vs. Anthony Joshua fight.
+Johnson won by unanimous decision.

+She lost her undisputed title to Dina Thorslund via unanimous decision at Caribe Royale in Orlando, Florida, USA, on 8 August 2026.